-Thus, these results from analyses of the 1980, 1990 and 2000 US censuses indicate strong support for the negative assimilation hypothesis.
-They also indicate that the negative assimilation effect has intensified over time.
+The Table 3 results also indicate that the negative assimilation effect has intensified over time.
 The strengthening of the negative assimilation effect could be an economic phenomenon or the result of the change in the detail on year of immigration used in the analysis (see Table 1).
-To ascertain whether the latter is important, the year of immigration data in the 2000 census were first recoded into 10 categories analogous to those available for the 1990 data, and an alternative YSM variable created using the mid-points of these categories.
-Reestimation of the earnings equation using this alternative variable resulted in an estimate of the negative assimilation effect for 2000 of -0.006 (t-ratio = -13.15), instead of the -0.007 using the full detail.
+To ascertain whether the latter is important, the year of immigration data in the 2000 census were first recoded into 10 categories analogous to those available for the 1990 data, and an alternative YSM variable created using the midpoints of these categories.
+Re-estimation of the earnings equation using this alternative variable resulted in an estimate of the negative assimilation effect for 2000 of -0.006 (t-ratio = -13.15), instead of the -0.007 (t-ratio = - 13.42) using the full detail.
 This shows that the presentation of the YSM data is of modest importance for the statistical analyses undertaken here.
-Moreover, this apparent slight diminution of the estimated impact of the duration variable when less detailed categorical information is used serves to strengthen the evidence in support of the negative assimilation hypothesis, by indicating that the effect estimated for 1980 and 1990 is biased toward zero by the use of the less detailed categorical information on years since migration.
+Moreover, this apparent slight diminution of the estimated impact of the duration variable when less detailed categorical information is used serves to strengthen the evidence in support of the negative assimilation hypothesis, by indicating that the effects estimated for 1980 and 1990 are biased toward zero by the use of the less detailed categorical information on years since migration.